wchen258/TPAw0v/README.md

 `start_etm_pmu` illustrates such usage.
 If it does not work out-of-box, you might need to insert the kernel module provided in `support/enable_arm_pmu.c`.

 ### ETM inserting an Event Packet upon a user-defined number of Inputs from PMU
 Continuing the example above, `start_cnt_pmu_event` fires an Event Packet to trace stream, for every **user-defined-number** L2 cache miss indicated by PMU.
 When monitoring a rather frequent signal from PMU, this is the recommanded approach.
 Because if we allow one Event Packet to be generated for each signal, overflow can occur for ETM.

+See `README.md` in `csc` for details using advanced features.

 ## Kernel Configuration ###
 The Linux on target has to be compile with certain flags to fully support trace.
 One [Lauterbach manual](https://www2.lauterbach.com/pdf/training_rtos_linux.pdf) details the configuration.
 Below is the summary.